SwiftIRC/Web-IRC/README.md

 • Monitor panels are able to be tabified by dragging one ontop anothers titlebar.<br>
 • Support for both ws:// and wss:// connections (See note below)<br>
 • Auto-completion of nicknames, commands and channels. (tab-key)<br>
-• Text formatting supported: Bold, Underline, Reverse, Color, Italic, Strikethru, HexColor and Monospace<br>
+• Text formatting supported: Bold, Underline, Reverse, Color, Italic, Strikethru, HexColor(See Note) and Monospace<br>
 • Inline media embedding (Images, Audio, Video and YouTube urls)<br>
 • Somewhat Mobile-Friendly.
 See details below.<br>

+HexColor Note: the control code to initialize hex-color is \x04, firefox replaces this with \ufffd BEFORE JS gets a chance to interact with the data, Chrome however does not.
+In order to maintain parsings for both browsers, I look for [\x04|\ufffd] for a temporary solution.
+This CAN and WILL break color parsing if there are legitimate \ufffd characters either by someone including it within their message or the NON-UTF8 replacement from the ircd according to IRCv3's websocket protocol.

 Current IRCv3 Support:<br>
 • account-notify<br>